-This is Randy Alcorn’s foreword for Hoping for Happiness, my new book which releases on October 1.
+This is Randy Alcorn’s foreword for my latest book, Hoping for Happiness.

 Spoiler alert: I loved Hoping for Happiness.